-Lesson Plan: Canadian Women: Their Extraordinary Contributions
+Lesson Plan: For Teachers - Canadian Women: Their Extraordinary Contributions

 Consider launching this

 - Brainstorm and record the names of "famous" Canadian women (e.g., in politics, sports, entertainment, publishing).
 Have the students explain why that person is famous.

 - Ask the students to bring in an article from a local newspaper that profiles a woman in the community or focuses on a specific issue pertinent to women.
 Hold a class discussion on the range of issues presented.

 - Have students conduct a web search under the heading "Famous Canadian Women" and discuss the results as a class.

 - Show a 10- to 15-minute video clip of the local television news.
 As a class, discuss whether the news items presented are more significant to men or to women and why.